NickvisionApps/Parabolic/CONTRIBUTING.md

-# Contributing to Nickvision Tube Converter
+# Contributing to Nickvision Parabolic

 First off, thanks for taking the time to contribute! ❤️